 - A series of self-assessment questions to test understanding of the law

+You will also be assigned a tutor who will oversee your progress on the course.
 In addition, there will be optional Saturday study forums in London (2-4 times per year) with supplementary teaching in the form of lectures and tutorials.

 The cost of the course is £1,000 + VAT (total £1,200).
 Students who successfully complete the Preparatory Certificate and continue to the Diploma in Art Law will obtain a discount of 15% on the full cost of the Diploma in Art Law.